The Board of Trustees is made up of a group of volunteers committed to shaping and developing the centre’s work.

-Hu has had 30 years’ experience of working within the helping professions, has been involved in youth and community, health promotion, teaching/training and mental health.
-He is a qualified counsellor and psychotherapist and currently lectures part-time.
-Hu is passionate about supporting, enabling and empowering young people to actualise their full potential.
-He feels that New Horizon is a great project which tries to even out the playing field and thus allows all those who may be disadvantaged or at risk to achieve and thrive within a positive caring environment.
+Hu has had 35 years’ experience of working within the helping and caring professions, has been involved in youth and community, health promotion, teaching/training and mental health.
+He is a qualified psychosexual and relationship therapist and clinical supervisor.
+Hu is passionate about supporting, enabling and empowering young people to actualise their full potential and he has been involved with New Horizon for over 27 years being a former worker and now a trustee.
+He feels that New Horizon is a great project which tries to even out the playing field, allowing young people to achieve and thrive within a positive caring and supportive environment

 Ellie Roy has worked at senior level in public sector management and policy roles including Chief Probation Officer, Director of Crime Reduction for London, National Director for Crime Reduction, and Chief Executive of the Youth Justice Board.
 Ellie has wide experience of the adult and juvenile criminal justice system from her work in the community and in prisons, and has a keen interest in taking positive action to prevent offending.
-She is a Trustee for two charitable organizations that provide assistance for young people at risk, New Horizon and the Josephine Wolf Trust.
-She is also a Magistrate in Central London.
+She has been a Trustee at New Horizon since 2009.

 Jenny Stoker, a child, adolescent, and adult psychoanalyst, has worked in mental health for many years, most recently in the voluntary sector at The Anna Freud Centre where she was joint lead of the child psychotherapy service.
 She also brings to her role previous experience early in her career as a social worker and as a researcher on housing policy.